laytya/MobHealth3/README.md

 # MobHealth3: Kronos Edition (1.12)
-# Updated for Kronos 4 by Mirasu (formerly of Kronos 3)
+# Updated for Kronos 4 by Mirasu
 The original Kronos Mob DB was lost, so it was recreated from scratch via the Twinstar DB.
 The DB file is now nested into the addon.